 The small town of Talkeetna is situated between Alaska’s largest city of Anchorage and North America’s tallest mountain, Denali.

 During the winter months, travelers enjoy activities such as cross-country skiing, snowboarding, and snowmobiling.
 North Shore Cyclery is a center that provides these activities to travelers.

 There is no ‘right’ time to visit Talkeetna.
-In summers, you can hike and in winters and shoulder season, you can witness the northern lights.
+In summer, you can hike and in winter and shoulder season, you can witness the northern lights.